National Institute of Food and Agriculture, USDA.

 (4) Were the page limits met?

 Following the evaluation, the Judging Panel will conduct a phone interview with each selected team.
-This will emphasize the time commitment and availability of the entire team to complete the NSF I-CORPS program during one of the winter 2018 cohorts.
+This will emphasize the time commitment and availability of the entire team to complete the NSF I-CORPS program during one of the fall 2018 cohorts.

 Full-Application Evaluation: The Judging Panel will evaluate the Full-application to determine the following and approximately equal consideration will be given to each criterion except for item (3), which will receive twice the value of any of the other items: